I tell you something, being styled by celeb stylist and designer Charlie Brear is an absolute dream! No one knows how to transform an outfit with […]

 Yes its arduous and if you’re anything like me with a large disdain for numbers, it’s about as painful as doing a tax return 2 days before the deadline!

 Don’t get tempted to go overboard.
-To avoid embarrassment, keep your guest list CLOSE to your chest until you have confirmed your budget and venue!
+To avoid embarrassment, keep your guest list CLOSE to your chest until you have confirmed your budget and venue.
+Seriously.
+We learned the hard way.

-No-one wants to start off married life spiralling into debt and falling out with friends, because you’ve already invited 200 people and can only afford 50.
+No-one wants to start off married life spiralling into debt and falling out with friends and family, because you’ve already invited 200 people and can only afford 50.

-The world is your oyster when it comes to wedding planning, you just need a little inspiration.
+The world is your oyster when it comes to hosting your celebration, you just need a little inspiration and think outside of the box.
 The web is a great place to give you a taste of what is feasible.
 Yes it can be a little overwhelming, but use it as a starting point.

 If you’re really overwhelmed consider hiring a planner that does wedding venue sourcing on your behalf!

 For example do you want to have a traditional Church of England , Catholic service or your religious equivalent, a Civil ceremony or a bespoke or Humanist ceremony for example?
-(Note that Humanist ceremonies are not currently recognised by law in England, they are in Scotland!), they offer absolutely stunning bespoke ceremonies so don’t dismiss them, but you would still need to sign your legal paperwork via your local registrar to be legally married).
+Do you want your Priest or Rabbi who you have known for years to deliver your service or a registrar, or even a family member?
+Humanist and bespoke ceremonies are a great option for this.
+They are growing in popularity in the UK because of their flexibility and ability to personalise your service and include friend and families to even officiate .
+I have witnessed some absolutely stunning bespoke ceremonies on Nu Bride, so don’t dismiss them, but you would still need to sign your legal paperwork via your local registrar to be legally married first in the UK).

 Arrange venue viewings

-Once you have done a little research and have narrowed down where you might like to get married, start booking show-arounds at venues.
+Once you have done a little research and have narrowed down the area(s) you might like to get married, start booking show-arounds at venues.
+You won’t know until you start getting a feel for venues and their staff.

 Even if you decide to get married abroad, I cannot highlight enough how important it is for you to view potential wedding venues in the flesh before making a decision.
 Always take someone with you, take your time, don’t feel pressured to make a decision on the day.